 If the UNE also rejects your application, you will normally have to leave the country within a period of two weeks.
 A final rejection by the UNE may be appealed to the courts.
 If you do so, however, you will have to pay your own legal costs.
 You can ask the court to order the UNE to reconsider your case (Petition for Review).
 You will normally not be allowed to remain in Norway while the UNE considers your petition for review.

 If your application for asylum is rejected, you must leave the country.
 You can apply to the International Organization for Migration (IOM) for assistance with your return journey.
 The IOM will pay your travel costs and provide other practical assistance if you travel home with them.
+You can find more information on our pages about return.

 Children under the age of 18 who are applying for asylum together with their parents will be included in their parents' applications.
 Parents can say if they do not want their children to be interviewed by the UDI.
 The situation of the children is an important factor in the UDI's consideration of the family's application for asylum.
 If the parents are granted a residence permit in Norway, their children under the age of 18 will also be allowed to stay.
 In general, the same principle applies if the parents' applications are rejected.
 However, each child's application is also considered on its individual merits.